alexanmtz/AIPR/README.md

 3. The solution is added to a new PR and pushed to the repository.
 4. Project collaborators can review the solution and merge the PR if they decide it is appropriate.

+## Install

+Go to the AIPR project on marketplace [AIPR on Github Marketplace](https://github.com/marketplace/actions/creates-a-pr-to-solve-an-issue-using-chatgpt) and follow the instructions:

 ## Applications

 1. Improve documentation